TilmanGriesel/TilmanGriesel/README.md

 ## Hi there 👋

 I'm passionate about design and engineering, always aiming to create products where form and function complement each other.
 I also love sharing knowledge and inspiring others along the way.
-Wishing you a wonderful and inspiring day!
+I wish you a wonderful day!

 ![TilmanGriesel's github stats](https://github-readme-stats.vercel.app/api?username=TilmanGriesel&theme=graywhite&show_icons=true&cache_seconds=21600&hide_border=true)